Whitewater

 Itinerary description:

-Meet at Carruthers Memorial Park, 3464 County Road 42, Avening at 10am.
+Meet at Riverside Drive, one km north of County Road 9 in Creemore.
+10am.
 Drop boats and gear.
 Shuttle as many cars as we can to Glencairn Conservation Area on Webster Road in Glencairn (parking fee applies ) .
-Lunch will be somewhere on the river.
+Lunch will be somewhere on the river, near Carruthers Park. .
 From Carruthers the river slows down a bit until our take out at Glencairn Conservation .

 Required Items to Bring: